ethereum/go-ethereum/docs/_interface/Private-Network.md

 "enr:-Je4QEiMeOxy_h0aweL2DtZmxnUMy-XPQcZllrMt_2V1lzynOwSx7GnjCf1k8BAsZD5dvHOBLuldzLYxpoD5UcqISiwDg2V0aMfGhGlQhqmAgmlkgnY0gmlwhKwQ_gSJc2VjcDI1NmsxoQKX_WLWgDKONsGvxtp9OeSIv2fRoGwu5vMtxfNGdut4cIN0Y3CCdl-DdWRwgnZf"
 ```

-If the nodes are intended to across the Internet, the bootnode and all other nodes must have public IP addresses assigned, and both TCP and UDP traffic can pass their firewalls.
+If the nodes are intended to connect across the Internet, the bootnode and all other nodes must have public IP addresses assigned, and both TCP and UDP traffic can pass their firewalls.
 If Internet connectivity is not required or all member nodes connect using well-known IPs, Geth should be set up to restrict peer-to-peer connectivity to an IP subnet.
 Doing so will further isolate the network and prevents cross-connecting with other blockchain networks in case the nodes are reachable from the Internet.
 Use the
 `--netrestrict` flag to configure a whitelist of IP networks:

 ```shell